CELPIP Speaking Preparation

 How to Approach your Conclusion

-Once you’ve finished talking about the centres of activity, you need to make a concluding remark.
+Once you’ve given some details about your personal experience, make a concluding remark so that the examiner knows you’re finished.
 It’s critical that you finish this before your time runs out!

 For more step-by-step instructions for CELPIP Speaking Tasks 1 to 8, please check these pages: